mltheuser/misty-public/README.md

 ### 🧠 How Misty is Built: The Training Pipeline

 Misty's expertise comes from a sophisticated, multi-stage pipeline designed to build, refine, and continuously improve its TTRPG knowledge.
-This process is a "virtuous cycle" where data is systematically enhanced before training, and user interactions fuel future improvements.

 This diagram illustrates the end-to-end workflow, from raw data to a deployed, self-improving AI.